kCottrell-dev/Shuffle-ArrayList/README.md

 "Write the following method that shuffles an ArrayList"

-Well basically I added the method that is provided to me on the assignment and basically just added the extra arguments needed in the method in order to create the shuffling of the array while I placed an object in the main that displays some characters so I can begin working on the method.
+Well basically I added the method that is provided to me on the assignment and basically just added the extra arguments needed in the method in order to create the shuffling of the array while I placed an object in the main that displays some numbers so I can begin working on the method.

 ### Design

 I used the main and the method that was provided to me to create this program.
-Basically what I did was create a for loop that displays a char then I print that char two times within the main and in my shuffle method I wrote the method so that it would randomize where the numbers are placed within the print.
+Basically what I did was create a for loop that displays numbers then I print that char two times within the main and in my shuffle method I wrote the method so that it would randomize where the numbers are placed within the print.

 ```